French cruiser D'Assas: Service history

 D'Assas was ordered on 15 November 1893 and was laid down at the Ateliers et Chantiers de la Loire shipyard in Nantes on 1 April 1894.
 She was launched on 28 March 1896 and was commissioned to begin sea trials on 24 March 1898.
 These lasted just over a year, and she was placed in full commission for active service on 23 April 1898.
 She was the last member of her class to enter service.
 The ship departed Brest on 29 April, bound for Toulon on the Mediterranean coast, arriving there on 5 May.
 Upon arrival, she was dry-docked for repairs, which were completed by mid-July.
 She got underway on the 17th to join the Reserve Squadron, which was at that time taking part in the annual fleet maneuvers with the Mediterranean Squadron, France's primary battle fleet.
 The exercises that year had begun on 5 July and concluded on 25 July.

-The next year, she was formally assigned to the Mediterranean Squadron.
+In 1899, D'Assas was formally assigned to the Mediterranean Squadron.
 At that time, the unit consisted of six pre-dreadnought battleships, three armored cruisers, seven other protected cruisers, and several smaller vessels.
-On 3 April, D'Assas sailed from Toulon to bring Jean-Baptiste Marchand back from Djibouti in French Somaliland following the Fashoda Incident.
+On 3 April, D'Assas sailed from Toulon to bring Jean-Baptiste Marchand and his expedition back from Djibouti in French Somaliland; Marchand had led the French expedition that led to the Fashoda Incident the previous year.

 By January 1901, D'Assas had been assigned to the Northern Squadron, which was stationed in Brest, France.
 The squadron at that time consisted of two pre-dreadnoughts, four ironclads, four coastal defense ships, two armored cruisers, and one other protected cruiser, along with several smaller vessels.
 That year, the annual fleet maneuvers were conducted from 3 to 28 July.
 During the exercises, the Northern Squadron steamed south for joint maneuvers with the Mediterranean Squadron.
 The Northern Squadron ships formed part of the hostile force, and as it was entering the Mediterranean from the Atlantic, represented a German squadron attempting to meet its Italian allies.
 In August and September, the Northern Squadron conducted amphibious assault exercises.
 On 28 August, they escorted a group of troop ships from Brest to La Rochelle.
 The ships conducted a simulated bombardment of the port, neutralized the coastal defenses, and put some 6,000 men ashore.
 D'Assas remained in the unit through 1902.